Chasing Nigiri – Jacob & David Katz

 “If there was a puddle, we were fishing it,” said Jacob Katz.

-Soon thereafter, Huey and David met with Peter Moyle, renowned fisheries scientist and professor at the University of California Davis.
-Peter explained that recent research showed that salmon that got access onto floodplain wetlands grew much faster than their brethren that remained stuck in the river channel.
-But he said, more than 95% of the Central Valley’s floodplains were now cut off by levees built to protect cities and farms from flooding.
+But, more than 95% of the Central Valley’s floodplains were now cut off by levees built to protect cities and farms from flooding.
 The food was on the floodplain but the fish were stuck and starving in the leveed river channel.

-“But the floodplains didn’t disappear” said David.
+“But the floodplains didn’t disappear,” said David.
 “The land-use just changed.
 What used to be marsh is now rice field.
-If we owned some rice fields we may be able to find a way to farm in summer and provide flooded fish habitat in winter.”
+If we owned some rice fields, we may be able to find a way to farm in summer and provide flooded fish habitat in winter.”

 Insert Jacob Katz.

 By this time Jacob was a fisheries graduate student at UC Davis Center for Watershed Sciences and looking for a research project to sink his teeth into.
-Sitting in on a meeting between Peter Moyle, John Brennan, Huey Johnson, and his dad, Jacob realized that no one knew exactly how floodplains actually worked or how salmon used them.

 Jacob took on the seemingly crazy idea of rearing young salmon in flooded rice fields during the winter months as his PHD.
 They called it The Nigiri Project, after the popular Japanese sushi dish that features a piece of fish over rice.

-He and David no longer fish as much as they’d like.
-But they know it is for a good cause.
+Jacob and David no longer fish as much as they’d like.

-These days they travel up and down California, working with landowners, water agencies, conservation groups and government agencies on ways to reintegrate floodplain productivity into the way farms and rivers are managed in California.
+They now travel up and down California, working with landowners, water agencies, conservation groups and government agencies on ways to reintegrate floodplain productivity into the way farms and rivers are managed in California.

-“This model has global implications,” added Jacob.
-“By integrating a working knowledge of natural process into the management of natural resources like rivers and farm land, we are demonstrating that it is possible to balance the needs of people and wildlife, even in the middle of one of the world’s most productive agricultural landscapes.”
+“By integrating a working knowledge of natural process into the management of natural resources like rivers and farm land, we are demonstrating that it is possible to balance the needs of people and wildlife, even in the middle of one of the world’s most productive agricultural landscapes.

-4 thoughts on “Chasing Nigiri”
+4 thoughts on “Chasing Nigiri – Jacob & David Katz”

 1. Great article Jacob!
 What a great success story and such a satisfying career with David!
 I’m proud to say I’ve known David since 3rd grade.
 All the Katz family has been so successful and made their father Joeseph proud.